-However, there will always be a need for a centralised core – even the most advanced micro data centres will not be capable of handling all tasks exclusively at the edge.
-And with the advancements we’ll see from 5G over the next few years, network architectures will become faster and more robust, which could ultimately dampen the need for powerful edge computing.
+However, there will always be a need for a centralised core – even the most advanced micro data centers will not be capable of handling all tasks exclusively at the edge.
+And with the advancements we'll see from 5G over the next few years, network architectures will become faster and more robust, which could ultimately dampen the need for powerful edge computing.

 The future of 5G